bmx269/parrot/README.md

 Parrot includes Susy http://susy.oddbird.net/ as well as Zen Grids http://zengrids.com/ grid frameworks, and now the Singularity Grid System https://github.com/Team-Sass/Singularity/.
 These are both useful and approach the grid differently, depending on your needs, you may find one better then the other.

 Susy is enabled by default, to change that comment out the require 'susy', and uncomment the require 'zen' or 'singularitygs' from the config.rb and the _grid.scss.
 This is made this way so you can add you own grid framework if you like, while still following the structure of the css.

-The chosen grid framework will need to be installed via the GEM file.

-### Susy
-`gem install sass -v 3.3.13`

-`gem install susy -v 1.0.9`

-Check that the version used is at least 1.0.8, but not yet version 2+.

-### Zen Grids
-`gem install zen-grids`

-### Singularity Grid System
-`gem install singularitygs`

 ## CSS Helpers